Skip Navigation

 It’s a good idea to look for a virtual CISO service provider with proven experience catering to your type of business.
 If you’re a start-up, for example, your cybersecurity needs likely differ from a major corporation's needs.
 Seek out a provider that understands you and the market you’re in.

-Put our vCISO service to work for you
+Put our professional services to work for you

 Field Effect represents the best in the cybersecurity industry and technology sector.
-Behind our vCISO service is a team of cybersecurity leaders and innovators with decades of unmatched hands-on experience defending some of the most critical, complex, and fast-paced security environments in the world.
+We offer a wide range of professional cybersecurity services, delivered by our experts with decades of collective hands-on experience defending some of the most critical, complex environments in the world.

-Curious to learn whether a vCISO might be right for your business?
+Curious to learn whether our professional services might be right for your business?
 Schedule some time to chat with our experts for a no-obligation, security consultation.